 Environment can be home, office, manufacturing floor, etc. The RoF realy link distance can be extended up to 200 m due to latency of E/O and O/E conversions.
-Typical locations which are connected via optical fiber cables are electromagnetically isolated from the area covered by the access point.
-No degradation of system characteristics can be managed by use of RoF relay link.
+Typical areas which are connected via optical fiber cables are electromagnetically isolated.
+No degradation of system characteristics can be managed by use of RoF relay transmission link.